 - the findings of the preliminary assessment and any investigation of the alleged fraud;

 - whether there is sufficient evidence to indicate that an offence may have been committed, or attempted to be committed; and

 - indicators of seriousness that the AFP may consider warrant acceptance of the matter for investigation.
-These indicators include significant monetary or property loss; damage to the security or integrity of the University or the Commonwealth; evidence of the use of sophisticated techniques or technology to avoid detection; evidence of a criminal conspiracy; bribery or corruption of a Commonwealth official; criminal activity against more than one entity; and activities that could affect wider aspects of Commonwealth law enforcement, such as immigration irregularities and money laundering.
+These indicators include significant monetary or property loss; damage to the security or integrity of the University or the Commonwealth; evidence of the use of sophisticated techniques or technology to avoid detection; evidence of a criminal conspiracy; bribery or corruption of a Commonwealth official; criminal activity against more than one entity; and activities that could affect wider aspects of Commonwealth law enforcement, such as cyber-crime, immigration irregularities and money laundering.